opendigital/smart-energy-game/tests/game.output.main.md

 <div class="section quiz-section flex-form-group py-2">

-Q4a: **If there are 900 tokens in the group conservation account at the end of the game (\$9.00) and you have 30 tokens left in your private account (\$.30), then how much will you receive at the end of the game?**
+**Q4a:** If there are 900 tokens in the group conservation account at the end of the game (worth \$9.00) and you have 30 tokens left in your private account (worth \$.30), then how much will you receive at the end of the game?

 ------------------------------------------------------------------------